-The District has identified annual transfers that it has made or needs to make to cover the severance related costs for the exit incentive program that were successfully implemented.
-It also transfers severance payments that occur under normal circumstances due to resignation or retirement.
-These transfers are placed into a separate fund to then be expended pursuant to the mechanics embedded in the various agreements.
+The District has identified annual transfers for severance related costs resulting from exit incentive programs that were successfully implemented as well as transfers for normal severance payments resulting from resignations or retirements.
+These transfers are placed into separate termination benefit funds to then be expended pursuant to the mechanics embedded in the various agreements.
 This is done primarily to avoid the large distortions that would otherwise be created within the various salary and benefit lines and confuse the true direction of the financial projections.

-• In order to minimize the further distortion of true operational in-flow and outflows, the Mayfield Board of Education will transfer the remaining exit incentive commitments at its May 31, 2023 into the severance payment fund totaling \$1.6M.
+• In order to minimize the further distortion of true operational in-flow and outflows, the Mayfield Board of Education transferred the remaining exit incentive commitments at its May 31, 2023 into the severance payment fund totaling \$1.6M.